treadmill-tb/treadmill/switchboard/cli/README.md

-# Switchboard CLI
+# Treadmill CLI

-Switchboard CLI is a command-line interface tool for interacting with the Switchboard API.
+Treadmill CLI is a command-line interface tool for interacting with the Treadmill test bench system.
 It provides functionality for user authentication and job management.

 ## Features